Changing A Post Author In WordPress

-#3 – You can also click on the ‘Howdy, Your Site Name’ tab at the top of your administration toolbar and select Edit My Profile …
+#3 – You can also go to the ‘Howdy, Your Site Name’ tab at the very top right-hand corner of your admin toolbar and click on Edit My Profile …

-Using all of the methods shown above will bring you to the Profile area …
+Using all of the methods shown above will bring up the User Profile panel …

-Tip: Use this method to change the name assigned to your posts if you were assigned the username “admin” when your WordPress site was originally installed …
+Use this method to change the name associated with your posts if you were set up with the username “admin” when your WordPress site was installed …

-Method #2 – Assigning Post Authors To Other Users
+Method #2 – Assign Posts To Other Authors

-If your site allows multiple users to publish content, then you can assign posts to different users as follows:
+If you allow multiple users to publish content on your site, then you can assign post authorship to users as follows:

 First, make sure that whoever you plan to assign post authorships to:

-- Has a User Profile already configured, and
+- Has a User Profile already set up, and

-In the Posts panel, click on the author of the posts you plan to make changes to …
+In your Posts panel, click on the author name of the posts you plan to make changes to …